Edit on GitHub

 10. Click detect_lane then adjust parameters so that yellow and white colors can be filtered properly.

-TIP: Calibration process of line color filtering is sometimes difficult due to physical environment, such as the luminance of light in the room and etc.
+TIP: Calibration for line color filtering is sometimes difficult due to the surrounding physical environment, such as the luminance of light in the room etc.

-To make everything quickly, put the value of lane.yaml file located in turtlebot3_auatorace_detect/param/lane/ on the reconfiguration parameter, then start calibration.
+To get started quickly, use the values from the lane.yaml file located in turtlebot3_auatorace_detect/param/lane/ as the reconfiguration parameters, then start calibration.

 Calibrate hue low - high value at first.
-(1) Hue value means the color, and every colors, like yellow, white, have their own region of hue value (refer to hsv map).
+(1) Hue value means the color, and every color, like yellow and white have their own region of hue values (refer to a hsv map for more information).

-Then calibrate saturation low - high value.
-(2) Every colors have also their own field of saturation.
+Then calibrate the saturation low - high value.
+(2) Every color also has their own field of saturation.

 Finally, calibrate the lightness low - high value.
-(3) In the source code, however, have auto-adjustment function, so calibrating lightness low value is meaningless.
-Just put the lightness high value to 255.
+(3) The provided source code has an auto-adjustment function, so calibrating lightness low value is not required.
+You can set the lightness high value to 255.

-Clearly filtered line image will give you clear result of the lane.
+Clearly filtered line images will give you clear results for lane tracking.

 11. Open lane.yaml file located in turtlebot3_autorace_detect/param/lane/.
-You need to write modified values to the file.
-This will make the camera set its parameters as you set here from next launching.
+Writing modified values to this file will allow the camera to load the set parameters on future launches.

 Modified lane.yaml file